swagger-api/swagger-editor/docs/cors.md

 # HTTP access control (CORS) issues

-Swagger Editor is a web application and by it's nature is limited to [HTTP access control policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/Access_control_CORS).
-If you can't make calls using **Try this operation** component of the editor it's very likely because the server is not allowing `swagger.io` domain make [`XHR`](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest) (also known as AJAX) calls to it.
+Swagger Editor is a web application and by its nature is limited to [HTTP access control policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/Access_control_CORS).
+If you can't make calls using **Try this operation** component of the editor it's very likely because the server is not allowing the `swagger.io` domain to make [`XHR`](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest) (also known as AJAX) calls to it.

 ## How to fix CORS issues